-Marblehead is a platform adventure game.
-It was made for my senior capstone at Northeastern University, and I served as the art director and created all the art assets for the game.
+Marblehead is a platform adventure game, made for my senior capstone at Northeastern University.
+I served as the art director and created all the art assets for the game.
 I also assisted with the design of the game, including coming up with the original concept.

 In Marblehead, you play as a robot named MRBL-HD as it explores a strange yet familiar world.
 The robot is able to get around by walking on its arms, or by rolling on a special magnetized ball.
 During its journey, MRBL-HD will learn new abilities from the townsfolk it comes across, allowing it to reach new areas and find hidden secrets.

 Marblehead was chosen as a selection for the digital game showcase at the 2016 Boston Festival of Indie Games.
 It can be downloaded for free at this page.

 Hollow Beat is a surreal action-adventure game that stars Kae, a young woman who struggles with depression.
 The game opens with an emotional breakup between Kae and her now ex-girlfriend Nisha, and things only get worse from there.
 Throughout her journey, Kae phases between three unique parallel universes, each one representative of a different mental state.
 As Kae makes her way through the city of Wake Village, she will make new friends, encounter her inner demons, and learns new ways to cope with her condition.

 This is the first game from Cult Quiet, a game design collective made up of alumni and students from Northeastern University, Emerson College, Massachusetts College of Art & Design, and Wentworth Institute of Technology.
 As the art director for Hollow Beat, I oversaw the design direction for the game, and created the majority of the art assets and animations.
 For more info about Cult Quiet, check out the official website.